erobit/elixir_chops/README.md

 ## General info

-This project demonstrates samples of code that I have personally written in Elixir over the past few years.
+This project demonstrates Elixir code I have personally authored over the past few years.

-`Note: the code will not compile or generate a working application as it has come from closed source elixir project(s) and has been stripped of any domain specific functionality so that it could be shared with you today.`
+`Note: the code will not compile and generate a working application as it has come from closed source elixir project(s) which have been stripped of any domain specific functionality so that it could be shared with you.`

-It however, should give you a feel for my coding capabilities in Elixir, and there are many features that are directly applicable to your e-commerce domain.
+You should however, be able to get a feel for my coding capabilities in Elixir.
+There are many sample application features that I have shared that are directly applicable to your e-commerce domain.

 ## Tech Stack